Emergence of nematic loop-current bond order in Kagome metals near van Hove singularities: Abstract

 \section{Abstract}

-The family of layered Kagome metals $\mathrm{A}\mathrm{V}_3\mathrm{Sb}_5$ $(\mathrm{A}=\mathrm{K,Rb,Cs})$ has recently attracted significant interest due to reports of charge-bond order, orbital magnetism, and superconductivity.
-Some of these phases may exhibit time-reversal symmetry breaking, as suggested by their response to magnetic fields.
+The recently-discovered family of Kagome metals has attracted significant interest due to reports of charge-bond order, orbital magnetism, and superconductivity.
+Some of these phases may exhibit time-reversal symmetry breaking.
 More recently, experiments have reported the emergence of nematic order that lowers the rotational symmetry of the system from sixfold to twofold.
-Here we investigate the mechanism behind a nematic phase that breaks both rotational and time-reversal symmetries.
-Starting from a nine-band tight-binding model and nearest-neighbour Coulomb interactions, we find nematic order to emerge in a narrow region of phase space within mean-field theory.
-The nematic state is a superposition of charge-bond order along one Kagome bond and loop-current order on the other two, preserving one of the three mirror planes.
-To understand this behaviour, we examine an effective patch model that captures one $p$-type and one $m$-type van Hove singularity at each $M$ point on the Brillouin zone boundary.
-Within the effective model, nematic order is stabilized by the coupling between the complex phases of the three bond order parameters.
-As a consequence, the nematic phase develops an elongated Fermi surface distinct from those of competing phases.
+Here we investigate the mechanism behind a nematic loop-current bond order (NLCBO) that breaks both rotational and time-reversal symmetries.
+Examining an effective patch model that captures one $p$-type and one $m$-type van Hove singularity at each $M$ point, we find that frustration of the complex order-parameter phases leads to NLCBO.
+We further present conditions for overcoming other competing phases, including isotropic charge-bond and loop-current orders.
+Applying our findings to a previously studied model for $\mathrm{A}\mathrm{V}_3\mathrm{Sb}_5$ $(\mathrm{A}=\mathrm{K,Rb,Cs})$, we find that NLCBO emerges within a small region of phase space within mean-field theory.
+Our theory provides a microscopic description that goes beyond symmetry-allowed free-energy analyses and is broadly applicable to other Kagome metals featuring van Hove singularities near the Fermi level.